stvkoch/LazyResult/README.md

 $callableLazy
 -------------

-\Lazy\Result object registe $callableLazy to run when result() function run. result() run when initialize foreach loop structure.
+\Lazy\Result object registe $callableLazy to run when result() function is called.
+Inside of \Lazy\Result object result() public method run when initialize foreach loop structure.

-$callableLazy receive parameters that you pass for you proxy
+$callableLazy receive parameters that you pass for you proxy object

 Example: